Ahmetyanikk/AhmetYanikk/ReadMe.md

 # Ahmet Yanık

 Python and AI engineer in Istanbul.
-Building production backends and AI systems since 2022.
+Writing code since 2018, shipping it to production since 2022.

 - 🧠 Spent 24 months as the sole founding engineer of a Swiss health-economics SaaS serving global pharma clients
 - ⚡ Shipped an OCR + multi-LLM extraction pipeline (OpenAI, Anthropic, Gemini) that cut expert paper analysis from 3-6 hours to under 2 minutes